Quantum convolutional channels and multiparameter families of 2-unitary matrices: Setting the scene

 is called a tristochastic channel, if for any pair of density matrices $\{\rho_1, \rho_2\}$ the maps:

 also forms a valid quantum channel. \end{defi}

-An alternative, and much wider, approach to promote tristochasticity at the quantum level comes from the notion of coherification~\cite{Korzekwa_coch}.
+An alternative, and much wider, approach to \rd{translate} tristochasticity at the quantum level comes from the notion of coherification~\cite{Korzekwa_coch} which aims to promote classical-probabilistic objects onto a quantum level.
+It is achieved by following the idea that the diagonals of density matrices are treated as a classical probabilistic vector.

-\begin{defi} \cite{bistron2023tristochastic} A coherification of a tristochastic tensor $A$, is a channel $\Phi_A:\Omega_d^{\otimes 2} \to \Omega_d$, such that the diagonal of its dynamical matrix $D$ agrees with the elements of $A$,
+\begin{defi} A coherification of a tristochastic tensor $A$, is a channel \rd{$\Phi_A:\Omega_{d^2} \to \Omega_d$}, such that the diagonal of its dynamical matrix $D$ agrees with the elements of $A$,

-with the CPTP properties of the channel $\Phi_A$ guaranteed by the positivity $D \geq 0$ and trace condition $\Tr_1[D] = \id_{d^2}$. \end{defi} In other words, the coherification procedure is a search for preimages of the physical process of decoherence.
+with the CPTP properties of the channel $\Phi_A$ guaranteed by the positivity $D \geq 0$ and trace condition $\Tr_1[D] = \id_{d^2}$. \end{defi} In other words, the coherification procedure is a search for preimages of the physical process of decoherence for the dynamical matrix $D$.

 The recipe for coherification is ambiguous.
-Thus, following~\cite{bistron2023tristochastic} from the entire set of coherifications of certain permutation tensor, we chose only those with maximal $2$-norm coherification $C_2$~\cite{Korzekwa_coch} defined by the sum of nondiagonal elements of $D$ modulus squared.
-It turns out that this choice is very fruitful because any such coherification $\Phi_A$ of permutation tensor $A$ can be identified with a bipartite unitary matrix~\cite{bistron2023tristochastic}:
+Thus, following~\cite{bistron2023tristochastic} from the entire set of coherifications of certain permutation tensor, we chose only those with maximal $2$-norm coherence $C_2$~\cite{Korzekwa_coch}, defined by the sum of nondiagonal elements of $D$ modulus squared.
+It turns out that this choice is very fruitful, leading to the main object of the presented work:

+\begin{defi} Let $A$ be a tristochastic permutation tensor.
+The convolutional channel $\Phi_A$ associated with $A$ is a coherification of $A$ with maximal $2$-norm coherence of its dynamical matrix $D$.
+Moreover \rd{we can identify convolutional channel $\Phi_A$ with a bipartite unitary matrix \cite{bistron2023tristochastic}}:

 where $A_{klj}$ is the initial permutation tensor and $|a_{k,l}\ra$ are complex vectors satisfying $\la a_{k,l}|a_{k,l'}\ra = \delta_{l,l'}$, followed by a partial trace: